 Hattie’s Pumpkin Pie with my touch

 Sometimes there is a person in your life as a child who opens your eyes to the possibilities of a life lived with style and joie de vivre.
-Hattie was just such a person for my husband Rick.
+Hattie was just such a person for my husband, Rick.
 “She had class oozing out of her marrow.
 Her being was effortless.” is the way he describes her.
 Hattie did things her own way.
-She was a family friend and as a teenager he worked for her doing yard-work and was rewarded with her homemade chocolate milkshakes which became his ideal.
+She was a family friend and as a teenager he worked for her doing yard-work and was rewarded with her homemade chocolate milkshakes, which became his ideal.
 She is a legend that lives on past her years and we often drink to her memory when we are having a celebration.
 This is her recipe for pumpkin pie that my mum-in-law, Bobbie, has passed on to me.
-I added a bit of cloves and vanilla to it because I like that flavour and because I believe that’s what Hattie would do- add her own twist of style- so I think it honours her in that way.
+I added a bit of cloves and vanilla to it because I like that flavor and because I believe that’s what Hattie would do- add her own twist of style- so I think it honors her in that way.
 Bobbie’s note on the recipe card reads: “This makes a dark pie because of the brown sugar.
 The Bourbon adds depth to the flavor.
 Good!”

 Hattie’s Pumpkin Pie (with a bit of Gabi)